RK0429/cespy/design/task_list.md

   - [ ] Consolidate all utility functions (e.g., encoding detection, sweep iterators) into the `cespy/utils/` subpackage.
   - [ ] For utilities like `sweep_iterators.py` appearing in both, select the most comprehensive/correct version (likely `kupicelib`'s), merging any distinct, valuable features from the other.
 - [ ] **E. Consolidate Simulator Interfaces:**
-  - [ ] Retain the multi-engine support from `kupicelib`’s `simulators/` directory.
+  - [ ] Retain the multi-engine support from `kupicelib`'s `simulators/` directory.
   - [ ] Review `kuPyLTSpice`'s LTSpice control logic.
-  - [ ] Merge any improvements or distinct, valuable features from `kuPyLTSpice`'s LTSpice control into `cespy/simulators/ltspice_simulator.py`.
+  - [ ] Merge any improvements or distinct, valuable features from `kuPyLTSpice's LTSpice control into`cespy/simulators/ltspice_simulator.py`.
 - [ ] **F. Client-Server Functionality:**
   - [ ] If `client_server/` subpackage is retained, ensure all its existing functionality from `kupicelib` is preserved.
 - [ ] **G. Eliminate Redundant Files:**